-If the transmitter settings have been adjusted, reset them to the factory defaults.
-1. Turn the transmitter off.
+If the transmitter setting have been adjusted, reset them to the factory defaults.

+- 1. Turn transmitter off.

-- 2. Hold both MENU and SET. - 3.
-Turn the transmitter on.
+- 2. Hold both MENU and SET.

+- 3. Turn transmitter on.

-- 4. Release MFNU and SET.
-The transmitter LED will blink red. - 5.
-Press SET to clear settings.
+- 4. Release MENU and SET.
+The transmitter LED will blink red.

+- 5. Press MENU once.
+The transmitter LED will blink red twice repeatedly. - Press SET to clear settings.
 The LED will turn solid green and the transmitter is restored to default.

-BL-2s Setup Programming (Calibrating your ESC and transmitter)
+VXL-3s Setup Programming (Calibrating your ESC and transmitter)